Giving Consumers What They Want

-Real Estate is a "Me Too" business and what you do to list and sell real estate is probably the same as what all other REALTORS across the country do.
+Real Estate is a "Me Too" business, and what you do to list and sell real estate is probably the same as what all other REALTORS® across the country do.

 Look at what consumers, not just real estate consumers, but all consumers are looking for today as they shop for products and services.
 These items are referred to as "Consumer Demands."
 When you look at what you do, how you do it, and how you market it, bring as many of these driving forces to bear as possible:

 Choice: The more alternatives initially, the more consumers like it, but then they narrow it down.
-Don't we all enjoy choice, from ice cream at 31 Flavors to Coffee at Starbucks.
+Don't we all enjoy choice, from ice cream at 31 Flavors to coffee at Starbucks?
 What can you do to give your client more alternatives?

 Value-Added: People like to get MORE than they pay for, this is value added.
-Real Estate Professionals provide value-added services every day, but few take the time to re-enforce it to their clients.
+Real estate professionals provide value-added services every day, but few take the time to re-enforce it to their clients.
 Have you ever cleaned or painted a house for a client after a sale?
 Or have you helped a client move something heavy?
-These are extras, that weren't in the listing agreement, but you did it anyway?
-That's "Value Added"
+These are extras that weren't in the listing agreement, but you did it anyway?
+That's "Value Added."

 Discounts: If it is convenient enough, you will use a coupon.
 Lots of people look for discounts in everything they do.
 Perhaps you can offer discounts, but you must be aware that for many, this is a "driving force" so play to your strengths in your marketing.
-Discounting is a legitimate way to compete and so if you do not want to compete by discounting, you must offer consumers something else of value.
+Discounting is a legitimate way to compete, and so if you do not want to compete by discounting, you must offer consumers something else of value.

 Quality: Are you willing to pay more for quality?
 Many people are.
 What does quality mean in the real estate business?
 Maybe from a buyer's perspective, it would be buying the home for less and from the seller's perspective, selling the house for more.

 Service: Think of Nordstrom's which prides itself on its service.
-Most REALTORS say they provide service without defining it.
+Most REALTORS® say they provide service without defining it.